Take a road trip you won’t forget in Alexander Payne’s superb new movie NEBRASKA.

-His wife Kate, a scene-stealing June Squibb, who memorably commanded the screen for a short time as Jack Nicholson’s wife in Payne’s earlier sublime About Schmidt, is losing all patience with him and so resorts to shrieking insults at Woody in the hope of getting through to him.
+His wife Kate, a scene-stealing June Squibb who memorably commanded the screen for a short time as Jack Nicholson’s wife in Payne’s earlier sublime About Schmidt, is losing all patience with him and so resorts to shrieking insults at Woody in the hope of getting through to him.
 What’s more, oldest son Ross (a spot-on Bob Odenkirk) doesn’t really show much interest in helping.
 So it falls to the more sensitive, youngest son David (Saturday Night Live comedian Will Forte in a fantastic, breakthrough dramatic performance) to come up with a solution – he’ll drive his dad to Nebraska and in doing so, will hopefully prove to him that the lottery thing is a scam that will silence Woody for the sake of the family.

 David gets to know his father a little better on this road trip.
-For him, as with many of us, he’s caught up in his own life; time passes with you wondering where it went and the image you have of your parent from childhood (in this case a drunken, uncommunicative father) is what David’s kept hold of when we join him at the start of the film.
+For him, as with many of us, he’s caught up in his own life.
+Time passes with you wondering where it went and the image you have of your parent(s) from childhood – in this case, a drunken, uncommunicative father – is what David’s kept hold of when we join him at the start of the film.
 But is that who Woody really is now?
 One of the discoveries David (and the audience) makes during the course of their stay in Hawthorne is the kind of man who’s underneath this curmudgeonly exterior – and that drives NEBRASKA towards its surprising and heartfelt conclusion.